awsdocs/amazon-ecs-developer-guide/doc_source/ECS_Windows.md

 + The IAM roles for tasks feature requires that you configure your Windows container instances to allow the feature at launch, and your containers must run some provided PowerShell code when they use the feature\.
 For more information, see [Windows IAM roles for tasks](windows_task_IAM_roles.md)\.
 + The IAM roles for tasks feature uses a credential proxy to provide credentials to the containers\.
 This credential proxy occupies port 80 on the container instance, so if you use IAM roles for tasks, port 80 is not available for tasks\.
 For web service containers, you can use an Application Load Balancer and dynamic port mapping to provide standard HTTP port 80 connections to your containers\.
 For more information, see [Service load balancing](service-load-balancing.md)\.
 + The Windows server Docker images are large \(9 GiB\), so your container instances require more storage space than Linux container instances, which typically have smaller image sizes\.

+## Getting started with Windows containers<a name="windows-getting-started"></a>

+Work through a tutorial that guides you through getting Windows containers running on Amazon ECS with the Amazon ECS\-optimized Windows Server AMI in the AWS Management Console at [Getting started with Windows containers](ECS_Windows_getting_started.md)\.